20 student kitchen cupboard essentials

 It's so easy to make your own soup.
 But if you're not up for that, there are also plenty of other cheap and cheerful options.

-Again, if you're a big lover of Asian cuisine, multipacks of miso soups at Chinese supermarkets are seriously cheap, so get stocking up!
+Again, if you're a big lover of Asian cuisine, multipacks of miso soups at Chinese supermarkets are very budget-friendly, so get stocking up.

 -